Farama-Foundation/gym-docs/docs/source/content/vector_api.md

     1.36 ms ± 15.4 µs per loop (mean ± std. dev. of 7 runs, 1000 loops each)

 ### Exception handling
-Because sometimes things may not go as planned, the exceptions raised in sub-environments are re-raised in the vectorized environment, even when the sub-environments run in parallel with `AsyncVectorEnv`.
+Because sometimes things may not go as planned, the exceptions raised in any given environment copy are re-raised in the vectorized environment, even when the copy run in parallel with `AsyncVectorEnv`.
 This way, you can choose how to handle these exceptions yourself (with ``try ... except``).

     >>> class ErrorEnv(gym.Env):
     ...     observation_space = gym.spaces.Box(-1., 1., (2,), np.float32)